Compression Fracture

 In most cases, compression fractures caused by injuries heal in about 8 weeks.
 But it can take longer if surgery is needed.

-Compression fractures caused by cancer have varying outcomes depending on the type of cancer and how well it responds to treatment.
+Compression fractures caused by cancer have varying outcomes.
+It depends on the type of cancer and how well it responds to treatment.

 When should I call my healthcare provider?